-Vietnam fully reopens its borders to foreign travelers without COVID-19 quarantine, and without any COVID-19 testing requirements.
+Vietnam fully reopens its borders to foreign travelers without COVID-19 restrictions.

 Updated entry conditions include:

 ✓ A valid Passport & an e-Visa (via Click Here) if needed.

 VISA conditions include:

 Travelers from the following countries and territories that are unilaterally exempted from visas by Vietnam are granted a 45-day stay and this is valid until 14 March 2025: Belarus, Denmark, Finland, France, Germany, Italy, Japan, Norway, Russia, South Korea, Spain, Sweden and the United Kingdom.